[ Usenet FAQs | Search | Web FAQs | Documents | RFC Index ]

 technical writer.

-Some of the information in the post is taken from the USFSA rulebook.
+Some of the information in the FAQ is taken from the ISU and USFSA

-I also incorporated suggestions from Helena Robinson, Fred Chapman,
+rulebooks.
+I also incorporated suggestions from Helena Robinson,

-Ann Schmidt, Mary Kolencik, Stephen Kawalko, Louis Epstein, and many
+Fred Chapman, Ann Schmidt, Mary Kolencik, Stephen Kawalko, Louis

-others.
-Janet Pooley sent me the list of European champions, and
+Epstein, and many others.
+Janet Pooley sent me the list of European

-magazine.
-The information about magazines was provided by Deborah
+Miller of "Skating" magazine.
+The information about magazines was

-Reed-Margetan, with updates from Barry Mittan.
-George Robbins,
+provided by Deborah Reed-Margetan, with updates from Barry Mittan.

-Trudi Marrapodi, and others contributed to the netiquette section.
+George Robbins, Trudi Marrapodi, and others contributed to the

-Ellyn Kestnbaum and Janet Swan Hill provided information about
+netiquette section.
+Ellyn Kestnbaum and Janet Swan Hill provided

 [5] Can I redistribute this FAQ list?